Which statement best describes the difference between balanced an... | Study Prep in Pearson+

 Multiple Choice

-Which statement best describes the difference between balanced and unbalanced forces according to Newton's First and Second Laws?
+Which statement best describes the difference between balanced and unbalanced forces acting on an object?

 A

-Balanced forces increase the mass of an object, while unbalanced forces decrease its mass.
+Balanced forces always act in the same direction, while unbalanced forces act in opposite directions.

 B

-Balanced forces result in and do not change an object's motion, while unbalanced forces result in and cause a change in motion.
+Balanced forces result in and do not change the object's motion, while unbalanced forces result in and cause the object to accelerate.

 C

-Balanced forces always cause an object to accelerate, while unbalanced forces keep an object at rest.
+Balanced forces only exist when an object is moving, while unbalanced forces only exist when an object is at rest.

 D